 Suzanne Asha Stone is a specialist in wolf behaviour and conservation for over 30 years.
 She holds a Masters degree in wildlife conservation and conflict resolution has received numerous awards for her work.
-She is senior staff at Defenders of Wildlife promoting coexistence with wildlife and working directly with ranchers and farmers.
+She is executive director at the International Wildlife Coexistence Network promoting coexistence with wildlife and therefore working together with ranchers and farmers.
 Suzanne is the lead author of Livestock and Wolves: A Guide to Nonlethal Tools and Methods to Reduce Conflict and Adaptive use of nonlethal strategies for minimizing wolf–sheep conflict in Idaho.

 Fran holds Masters degrees in environmental public policy as well as environmental management.
 He is a PhD candidate at the Carnivore Coexistence Lab (University of Wisconsin-Madison).
 He evaluated the use of lethal methods for wolf control and concludes that killing wolves does not reduce the risk of attacks on cows or sheep any more than non-lethal interventions.
 He also recently published an ethical examination concluding that current management is dismissive of the interest of wolves.
 His main objective is to reform human-wildlife interactions (to prevent conflicts with large carnivores in particular) by embedding in people the acknowledgment of moral standing for individual nonhuman animals.